Australia - Agriculture

 Agricultural development is not a sector of primary concern in Australia’s development policy, ‘Partnerships for Recovery: Australia’s COVID-19 Development Response’ (launched May 2020); however, the government still sees agriculture as an important component of partner countries’ recovery from the COVID-19 crisis and resilience to future crises.
 Australia supports its partners with knowledge-sharing around agricultural innovation, tackling biosecurity threats, and establishing market-oriented economic, trade, and agricultural policies.

-DFAT leads on policy development for agriculture; ACIAR implements research
+Department of Foreign Affairs and Trade leads on policy development for agriculture; ACIAR supports research

-DFAT manages development investments according to the ‘Strategy for Australia’s aid investments in agriculture, fisheries and water’.
-ACIAR and other Australian government agencies such as the Department of Agriculture and Water Resources deliver Australia’s ODA for ‘agriculture, fisheries and water’.
-With regards to research, ACIAR plays a distinctive role as it partners with developing countries to foster the use of science and technology to address local challenges.
+The Department of Foreign Affairs and Trade (DFAT) manages development investments.
+ACIAR, contractors, and other Australian government agencies such as the Department of Agriculture, Water and the Environment deliver some of Australia’s ODA for agriculture, fisheries, and water.
+ACIAR plays a distinctive role in research, collaborating with partner countries to foster the use of science and technology to address local challenges.